Teeth Whitening at Whitewing Dentistry

 While most individuals are healthy enough to undergo professional whitening procedures, there are certain candidates who may be ineligible to receive this treatment.
 Our McAllen dentists will examine your teeth and evaluate your oral health history to determine whether or not you are a good candidate.

-Our dentist may recommend against the procedure if you:
+Our dentist may recommend against the procedure if you are experiencing any of the following:

 - Tooth sensitivity